DimaKosy/MusicVisuals/README.md

 # Instructions

-# How it works
+# How It Works

-# What we are most proud of in the assignment
+# What We Are Most Proud Of In The Assignment

 # Markdown Tutorial